wifisensing/PicoScenes-Manual/source/scenarios.rst

         PicoScenes "-d debug -i 3 --mode logger --plot"

-    The aforementioned command consists of four program options: *"-d debug -i 3 --mode logger --plot"*.
-These options can be interpreted as follows:
+    The above command includes four program options: *"-d debug -i 3 --mode logger --plot"*.
+Here's what each option does:

-      - ``-d debug``: Modifies the display level of the logging service to debug;
+      - ``-d debug``: Sets the logging service display level to debug mode.
-      - ``-i 3 --mode logger``: Switches the device <3> to CSI logger mode;
+      - ``-i 3 --mode logger``: Switches the device with ID 3 to CSI logger mode.
       - ``--plot``: Live-plots the CSI measurements.

-    For more detailed explanations, please see the :doc:`parameters` section.
+    For more detailed explanations, please refer to the :doc:`parameters` section.

 #.
 Once you have collected sufficient CSI data, exit PicoScenes by pressing Ctrl+C.

     The logged CSI data is stored in a file named ``rx_<Id>_<Time>.csi``, located in the *present working directory* of the first computer.
 To analyze the data, open MATLAB and drag the .csi file into the *Command Window*.
-The file will be parsed and stored as a MATLAB variable named *rx_<Id>_<Time>*.
+The file will be parsed, and the CSI data will be stored as a MATLAB variable named *rx_<Id>_<Time>*.

 .. hint::

-    - The CSI measurement firmware of IWL5300 removes the encryption related functionalities, therefore it can only connect to the password-free open APs.
+    - The CSI measurement firmware of IWL5300 removes encryption-related functionalities, therefore it can only connect to password-free open APs.
-    - **QCA9300 does not support CSI measurement from the unmodified Wi-Fi AP associated**, because QCA9300 measures CSI for only the 802.11n frames hacked with *HT_Sounding* flag, which is not common case for Wi-Fi AP.
-A possible workaround is `Atheros CSI Tool <https://wands.sg/research/wifi/AtherosCSI/>`_, which uses the QCA9300-based AP and hacked the AP end.
+    - **QCA9300 does not support CSI measurement from an unmodified associated Wi-Fi AP**, as QCA9300 only measures CSI for the 802.11n frames whose *HT_Sounding* flag is set to, which is not commonly used by Wi-Fi APs.
+A possible workaround is to use the `Atheros CSI Tool <https://wands.sg/research/wifi/AtherosCSI/>`_, which utilizes a QCA9300-based AP that has been modified at the AP end.

 .. _packet-injection-qcq9300-iwl5300:
 Packet Injection based CSI Measurement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PicoScenes supports packet injection functionality using QCA9300 or IWL5300 as for AX210/AX200.
-Users can follow this guide :ref:`ax200-monitor-injection` to perform packet injection-based CSI measurement using QCA9300 and IWL5300.
-There are two things worth noting:
+PicoScenes supports packet injection functionality using either QCA9300 or IWL5300, similar to AX210/AX200, for CSI measurement purposes.
+Users can refer to the guide :ref:`ax200-monitor-injection` to perform packet injection-based CSI measurement using QCA9300 and IWL5300.
+There are two important points to consider:

-- Both QCA9300 and IWL5300 are 802.11n compatible NICs, supports up to 40 MHz CBW and MCS 7.
-Thus, users should ``array_prepare_for_picoscenes`` both models with 40 MHz CBW channels.
-See ::doc:`/channels` for details.
+- Both QCA9300 and IWL5300 are 802.11n compatible NICs, supporting at most 40 MHz CBW and MCS 7.
+Therefore, users should configure both models with 20 or 40 MHz CBW channels using the ``array_prepare_for_picoscenes`` command.
+For more details, refer to the documentation on ::doc:`/channels`.
-- There are *asymmetric interoperability issues* among QCA9300, IWL5300, AX210/AX200 and SDR devices, see :ref:`interoperability` for details.
+- It's worth noting that there are *asymmetric interoperability issues* among QCA9300, IWL5300, AX210/AX200, and SDR devices.
+Refer to the :ref:`interoperability` section for more information on this topic.

 .. _multi-nic-qca9300-iwl5300:
 Concurrent Multi-NIC Operation for QCA9300 and IWL5300
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to AX210/AX200, PicoScenes also supports multi-NIC operation for both the QCA9300 and IWL5300 models.
-Users can follow this guide:ref:`Multi-NIC-on-Single-Computer` to perform multi-NIC CSI measurement on QCA9300 and IWL5300, and do notice interoperability issue in :ref:`packet-injection-qcq9300-iwl5300`.
+Similar to AX210/AX200, PicoScenes also supports concurrent multi-NIC operation for both the QCA9300 and IWL5300 models.
+Users can follow the guide :ref:`Multi-NIC-on-Single-Computer` to perform multi-NIC CSI measurement using QCA9300 and IWL5300.
+Please note the interoperability issue mentioned in the :ref:`packet-injection-qcq9300-iwl5300` section.

 .. _qca9300_non-standard:
-QCA9300 Operating with Non-Standard Channel, bandwidth, and Manual Rx Gain
+QCA9300 Operating with Non-Standard Channel, Bandwidth, and Manual Rx Gain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PicoScenes provide low-level controls for QCA9300 in terms of carrier frequency, sampling rate, and manual Rx-gain.
+PicoScenes provides low-level controls for the QCA9300, allowing users to adjust the carrier frequency, sampling rate, and manual Rx-gain.

-- Carrier Frequency: QCA9300 hardware can actually operate in [2.2 - 2.9] GHz and [4.4 - 6.1] GHz range.
-Users can use ``--freq`` option to specify it, *e.g.*, ``--freq 2300e6``.
+- Carrier Frequency: The QCA9300 hardware can operate within the range of [2.2 - 2.9] GHz and [4.4 - 6.1] GHz.
+Users can specify the carrier frequency using the ``--freq`` option.
+For example, ``--freq 2300e6`` sets the carrier frequency to 2.3 GHz.
-- Bandwidth: PicoScenes supports altering an ordinary 20 MHz CBW channel (HT20) to 2.5/5/7.5/10../30 MHz actual sampling rate, and 5/10/15/20..60 MHz actual sampling rate for an ordinary 40 MHz CBW channel (HT40+/-).
-Users can use  ``--rate`` option to specify it, *e.g.*, ``--rate 5e6``.
+- Bandwidth: PicoScenes allows modifying the standard 20 MHz channel (HT20) to actual sampling rates of 2.5/5/7.5/10../30 MHz and the standard 40 MHz channel (HT40+/-) to actual sampling rates of 5/10/15/20..60 MHz.
+Users can specify the sampling rate using the ``--rate`` option.
+For instance, ``--rate 5e6`` sets the sampling rate to 5 MHz.
-- Rx-Gain: PicoScenes supports overriding the automatic gain control (AGC) on QCA9300 with manual GC within a range of [0 - 66] dBm.
-Users can use ``--rx-gain`` to specify it, *e.g.*, ``--rx-gain 40``.
+- Rx-Gain: PicoScenes supports overriding the automatic gain control (AGC) on the QCA9300 with manual gain control within the range of [0 - 66] dBm.
+Users can specify the manual using the ``--rx-gain`` option.
+For example, ``--rx-gain 40`` sets the manual Rx-gain to 40 dBm.
-- AGC: Users can re-activate AGC for QCA9300 by option ``--agc``.
+- AGC: Users can re-activate the AGC for the QCA9300 by using the ``--agc`` option.

 .. _interoperability:
 Interoperability among SDR and COTS NICs
 --------------------------------------------

-The following table shows the interoperability among PicoScenes-supported devices.
-Each grid lists the transmission formats that can trigger frame reception and CSI measurement.
+The table below illustrates the interoperability between the devices supported by PicoScenes.
+Each grid represents the transmission formats that can trigger frame reception and CSI measurement.

 .. csv-table::
     :widths: 10,30,30,30,30